csvk20/my-tools/touchpad_gestures/README.md

 5. Copy the config.yml file to ~/.config directory

-6. Run the following command to run fusuma in background
+6. Run the following command to run fusuma in background and add it in ~/.bashrc
 ```bash
 sudo fusuma -d
 ```